-- Is this the only book Paul wrote to Timothy?
+- Who remembers something I said about Timothy?
+He was a Greek Christian, not Jewish like Paul.
+Paul loved him like a son.
+Timothy grew up with his mother and grandmother.
+The Bible doesn't tell us anything about his father. - Is this the only book Paul wrote to Timothy?
 Point out on the Books of the Bible poster that he also wrote 1 Timothy. - Now look at the verse in your Bible again.
 Look carefully.
 Can you tell me two things Paul asked Timothy to do in this passage?
 Write on the board as students respond.
-Possible answers: be diligent, present yourself approved, do not be ashamed, divide the word of truth rightly. - Who else is mentioned in this verse?
-God.That's right.
+Possible answers: be diligent, present yourself approved, do not be ashamed, rightly divide the word of truth. - Who else is mentioned in this verse?
+God. - That's right.
 Paul wants Timothy to present himself approved to God. - We've asked some questions about this verse.
 What is it called when we ask questions about something we find in the Bible?
 Give the kids a clue by pointing to the Bible Study poster or the words you've written on the board.
 Observe-ask questions. - That's right.
 Now we'll move on to step two in our hermeneutic process.
 What is step two?
 Again, point out the answer on the board and allow a student to answer: interpret. - What do we do when we interpret?
 We ask, "What does it mean?"
 Point to the board.